SAT Score Range 2025: Check Percentile and Score Range for Top Universities

 Passport to Advanced Math 1-15

 The SAT score report includes various score types.
-Total SAT score ranges from 400 to 1600.
+The total SAT score ranges from 400 to 1600.
 It is the sum of the two Section Scores, as the name implies.
 The information regarding the score report is given below.

-1. The candidate's performance in the Math Section and the Evidence-Based Reading & Writing Section determines the sectional score, which ranges from 200 to 800 each.
+1. The candidate's performance in the Math and Evidence-Based Reading & Writing sections determines the sectional score, which ranges from 200 to 800 for each.

-2. Then comes the Subscores which are multiple points, ranging from 1 to 15.
-They are for the Reading, Writing Language, and Math Sections.
-Subscores are primarily used to provide insight on the student's performance.
+2. Then comes the Subscores, which are multiple points, ranging from 10-40.
+They are for the Reading, Writing & Language, and Math Sections.
+Subscores are primarily used to provide insight into the student's performance.

 Components Description Score Range

-SAT Sub Scores Reading and Writing Language, and Math sections 1–1
+SAT Sectional Modules Score Range Reading, Writing & Language, and Math sections 10-40

 SAT Score Range v/s Percentile

 The percentile is calculated with average SAT score range chart.
-The percentile will be given accordingly in respect with the scores secured by the candidates.
+The percentile is given with respect to your SAT score.
 The table below shows how the percentile is calculated.

 SAT Score Range Percentile